Adult Education Literacy Students

 • English as a Second Language (ESL) and Civics

-• Adult Basic Education (ABE) for students scoring below a secondary level on academic placement tests.
+• Adult Basic Education (ABE) are classes for students scoring below a secondary level on academic placement tests.

-• Adult Secondary Education (ASE) for students scoring at a secondary level on academic placement tests.
-This class includes but is not limited to preparation for a high school equivalency (HSE) test.
+• Adult Secondary Education (ASE) are classes for students scoring at a secondary level on academic placement tests.
+This class includes preparation for a high school equivalency (HSE) test (similar to GED).

-• Internationally Trained Professionals (ITP) for students who completed a Bachelor's Degree or higher in another country wanting to learn more about educational and employment systems in the United States.
+• Internationally Trained Professionals (ITP) is a course for English Language Learners (ELLs) or others who have already completed a Bachelor's degree or professional credential from another country, and want to learn about getting a job or more education in the United States.

 Pre-requirements and information: